 It seems that one team used English units (e.g., inches, feet and pounds) while the other used metric units and there seems to have been no conversion between the two.

-- A defect was responsible for a crash of a Lockheed F-117A Night Hawk in 1982 - The fly-by-wire system had been hooked up incorrectly (pitch was yaw and visa versa)
+- In 1982 there was a crash of a Lockheed F-117A Night Hawk during takeoff. - Reason:

+The fly-by-wire system had been hooked up incorrectly ("yaw rudder" was used instead of "pitch elevator" and visa versa)